 On February 18, 2016, the FDA approved our HDE supplement to revise the labeled indications of use to specifically include pediatric patients.
 The revised product label also now specifies that the probable benefit of Epicel, mainly related to survival, was demonstrated in two Epicel clinical experience databases and a physician-sponsored study comparing outcomes in patients with massive burns treated with Epicel relative to standard care.
 Because of the change in the label to specifically include use in pediatric patients, Epicel is no longer subject to the HDE profit restrictions.
 In conjunction with adding the pediatric labeling and meeting the pediatric eligibility criteria, the FDA has determined the ADN number for Epicel is 360,400 which is approximately 45 times larger than the volume of grafts sold in 2018.
-We currently have a ten-person field force which is adapting its practices to support physician education initiatives using virtual tools in regions where executive orders or hospital restrictions preclude their physical presence.
+We currently have a ten-person field force comprised of 7 sales representatives and 3 clinical support specialists which is adapting its practices to support physician education initiatives using virtual tools in regions where executive orders or hospital restrictions preclude their physical presence.
 Epicel sales and clinical representatives are continuing to provide on-site assistance for Epicel surgical procedures, so long at the representative's presence is in accordance with governmental orders and the policies and procedures of the relevant hospital or surgical center.
-For the three months ended March 31, 2020 and 2019, net revenues were \$6.4 million and \$5.2 million, respectively, for Epicel.
+For the three and six months ended June 30, 2020, net revenues for Epicel were \$4.9 million and \$11.3 million, respectively and \$5.3 million and \$10.6 million, respectively, for the same periods in 2019.